+Project Proponent - A person or entity that proposes or implements:

+Debit Project Proponent - an anthropogenic disturbance within Greater Sage-Grouse habitat.
+Credit Project Proponent - a credit project within Greater Sage-Grouse habitat.

-- Rehabilitation Re-vegetation of a site to achieve basic ecological functions, such as preventing soil erosion, but which does not return a site to its reference state according to its ecological site description. - Resource Selection Function (RSF) Any model that yields values proportional to the probability of use of a resource unit.
+- Reclamation Actions performed during or after an exploration project or mining operations to shape, stabilize, re-vegetate, or otherwise treat the land in order to return it to a safe, stable condition consistent with the establishment of a productive post-mining use of the land and the abandonment of a facility in a manner which ensures the public safety, as well as the encouragement of techniques which minimize the adverse visual effects (NRS Chapter 519A.100). - Rehabilitation Re-vegetation of a site to achieve basic ecological functions, such as preventing soil erosion, but which does not return a site to its reference state according to its ecological site description. - Resource Selection Function (RSF) Any model that yields values proportional to the probability of use of a resource unit.
 RSF models often are fitted using generalized linear models (GLMs) although a variety of statistical models might be used.
-RSFs were used in the development of the habitat suitability model (Section 6.0; Boyce et al. 2002). - Restoration The reestablishment of ecologically important habitat or other ecosystem resource characteristics and function(s) at a site where they have ceased to exist, or where they exist in a substantially degraded state, and that renders a positive biological response by the habitat.

-Sage-Grouse Management Area (SGMA) - The spatial extent of sage-grouse management in Nevada.
-The overarching objective of Nevada's plan is to achieve conservation through net conservation gain of sage-grouse habitat due to new anthropogenic disturbances within the SGMA.

-Core Management Areas - Areas of high estimated space use in suitable sage-grouse habitat in the State of Nevada.
-These areas represent the strongholds (or "the best of the best") for sage-grouse populations in the State and support the highest density of breeding populations.

-Priority Management Areas - Areas that are determined to be highly suitable habitat for sagegrouse in areas of estimated low space use and areas of non-habitat which overlap with areas of estimated high space use.

-General Management Areas - Areas determined to be moderately suitable habitat for sagegrouse in areas of estimated low space use.

-Non-Habitat Management Areas - Areas within the SGMA determined to be unsuitable for sage-grouse.
+RSFs were used in the development of the habitat suitability model (Section 6.0; Boyce et al. 2002). - Restoration The reestablishment of ecologically important habitat or other ecosystem resource characteristics and function(s) at a site where they have ceased to exist, or where they exist in a substantially degraded state, and that renders a positive biological response by the habitat. - Sage-Grouse Management Category Areas The spatial extent of sage-grouse habitat and management in Nevada as identified at the landscape-scale based on the intersection of modelled habitat suitability and greater sage-grouse space use.
+Management Category Areas are used by the Credit System to inform mitigation ratios applied to each map unit. - Priority Habitat Management Areas (PHMA) Areas of high estimated space use in suitable sagegrouse habitat in the State of Nevada.
+This habitat management class is intended to incorporate all suitable habitats that have relatively high certainty of current sage-grouse occupancy. - General Habitat Management Areas (GHMA) Areas that are determined to be highly suitable habitat for sage-grouse in areas of estimated low space use or areas of non-habitat which overlap with areas of estimated high space use.
+This combined habitat management class encompasses: (1) high-quality habitats based on environmental covariates with a lower potential for occupancy given the current distribution of sage-grouse; and (2) sage-grouse incursion into areas of low quality habitat that is potentially important for local populations (for example, corridors of non-habitat connecting higher quality habitat). - Other Habitat Management Areas (OHMA) Areas determined to be moderate to low habitat suitability for sage-grouse in areas of estimated low space use.
+This habitat management class represents areas with appropriate environmental conditions for sage-grouse, but are less frequently used by sage-grouse. - Service Area The geographic scope of the Credit System which is consistent with the current Biologically Significant Unit (BSU) mapped area and depicts the general range of sage-grouse.
+The overarching objective of Nevada's plan is to achieve net conservation gain of sage-grouse habitat through compensatory mitigation for new anthropogenic disturbances impacting habitat within this Service Area.
+Disturbances located within the Service Area, but not located in Management Category Areas require evaluations to determine whether the disturbance will cause an indirect impact to Management Category Areas.